FibreFoX/javafx-gradle-plugin/README.md

 New
 * added `alternativePathToJarFile`-property to specify the jar-file which gets used for javafx-jar-transformation
 * added `usePatchedJFXAntLib`-property to disable gradle daemon workaround of the JDK-bug (which might be required when patching does result in crashing the JVM)
+* added `useEnvironmentRelativeExecutables`-property to change the executables being used from the JDK instead of environment-relative (which could differ due to multiple local java-installations)
+* added possibility to adjust java-command used for `jfxRun`-task: it is now possible to pass parameters to your jfx-application
+* added possibility to adjust java-command used for `jfxRun`-task: it is now possible to pass parameters to the java-executable, e.g. to specify some javassist-module or other JVM-related stuff (like Xmx or other funny things)

 Bugfixes
 * fixed issue #29 and #30 regarding stdout/stderr not printed when Gradle is in daemon mode (which is default for Gradle 3 now)